- A credit balance must currently exist on the student account before a refund can be requested. No refunds will be

 Please view the 2023-2024 brochure.

 This tuition refund insurance plan is made available for your convenience and at your option.
 Hofstra University is not associated with, nor has received any benefit from, A.W.G.
-Dewar, Inc., One Beacon America Insurance Company or Atlantic Specialty Insurance Company.
+Dewar, Inc., or Intact Insurance Specialty Solutions.

 The optional enrollment fee is $196 for students living off-campus (insures tuition only) and $259 for students living on-campus (insures tuition, housing and dining) per semester (available for fall 2022 and spring 2023 only).

 You may enroll directly through Hofstra either by: